 Rise in visits to A&E at Peterborough and Stamford Hospitals

-More patients visited A&E at Peterborough and Stamford Hospitals last month, with demand rising above the levels seen in March last year.
+More patients visited A&E at Peterborough and Stamford Hospitals last month, with demand rising well above the levels seen during the first national lockdown last year.

 All of last month’s attendances were via major A&E departments – those with full resuscitation equipment and 24-hour consultant-led care.

-A total of 361 patients waited longer than four hours for treatment following a decision to admit.
+-219 patients waited longer than four hours for treatment following a decision to admit